 “I don’t know, the one in the harness is pretty hot.”

-This past week there was a minor controversy when former Dragula contestants on tour in the UK were turned away from the Manchester Eagle because they had a woman in their group.
+Remember when former Dragula contestants on tour in the UK were turned away from the Manchester Eagle because they had a woman in their group?

 I’ve received countless emails and comments on my blog from people who have experienced discrimination for not being “masculine” enough.